 And, of course, I was excited to see the cats again!

-Have a good weekend, and I’ll talk to you on Monday.
+Have a good weekend, everyone!
+I’ll talk to you on Monday.